nbahador/cell_type_analyzer/README.md

 ## User Interface

-The tool provides an intuitive web-based interface for seamless interaction:
+The tool also provides a user interface for interaction:

 <div align="center">
 <table>